softindex/uikernel/docs/docs/getting-started.md

 </html>
 {% endhighlight %}

-Here, we've included the required libraries - React, JQuery and UIKernel, and additionally some helpful libs.
+Here, we've included the required libraries - React, JQuery and UIKernel, and some other helpful libs.

-The file named `main.jsx` is going to be the main React entry point, where we'd like to render our first UIKernel.Grid.
+The file named `main.jsx` is going to be the main React entry point, where we'd like to render our first `UIKernel.Grid`.
-As you see it also needs columns list to display and model as a store.

-It's a great habbit to separate logic, so we'll create `columns.js` and `model.js` files too.

 `main.jsx`:
 {% highlight html %}